tomjoht/tomjoht.github.io/_posts/2019/5/2019-05-15-red-flags-to-watch-out-for.md

 - general
 keywords:
 bitlink: https://idratherbewriting.site/redflagshiring
-summary: "A reader wonders whether having complete control as the lone writer in a company is a red flag he should watch out for, based on his previous experience.
+description: "A reader wonders whether having complete control as the lone writer in a company is a red flag he should watch out for, based on his previous experience.
 I agree that it is."
 ---

 > Hi Tom,